-I wanted to improve my prototyping skills so I participated in the daily challenges set by the Adobe team on Behance in September and November 2018.
+In an effort to further develop my prototyping skills, I participated in the daily challenges set by the Adobe team on Behance in September and November 2018.
 I had been using Adobe XD as a UI Design and Prototyping tool for more than a year but wanted to use these challenges as a structured way to learn some of the new features of the tool that had just been released.
 Also, an excellent community has developed on Slack around these challenges which has been a great opportunity to connect with people, share designs for feedback and inspiration, and give and receive advice.

 During these two sets of challenges, I designed and prototyped 18 solutions over the course of 18 days.
-Some of these included: an e-commerce product review experience, designing and prototyping a few screens for a photo editing app, and a webpage for an event and prototyping an interaction for the booking experience.
+Some of these included an e-commerce product review experience, a photo editing app, and a event page with a booking interaction.

 For this case study I will focus on the process and outcome of designing and prototyping the experience of requesting a taxi/ride-share in a mobile app.

-These challenges were designed to be completed in just a couple hours so the deliverables were dependent on the requirements.
-For this challenge the brief was to design and prototype a mobile app to order a taxi, display the location of the car in real-time, and rate your driver.
+These challenges were designed to be completed in just a few hours so the deliverables were dependent on the requirements.
+For this challenge, the brief was to design and prototype a mobile app to order a taxi, display the location of the car in real-time, and rate your driver.

 I started by exploring and reviewing some similar apps for inspiration, such as Uber, Lyft, Google Maps, and Apple Maps.
 Most apps, including transportation apps, follow a similar design pattern of placing a search bar near the top and content below.
 However, I was intrigued by Lyft's and Apple's decision to place the search bar in the lower third of the screen.